OpenRailAssociation/osrd/front/README.md

 ### Module editor

-# Create-react-app
+# Running the app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in a local development environment. <br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+This requires the other services (api, core, postgres…) to be running in your local environment as well.

+See [Main Readme](../README.md) if you need more information to run the docker.

+### `yarn start-osrd-dev`

+Runs the app in a local environment, using osrd.dev.dgexsol backend services.

 ### `yarn test`